Netruk44/Netruk44.github.io/content/post/godot-weeping-angel-effect/index.md

 Adjust the size of the cube to be closer to the size of the object.
 This will be a manual process if you are using a custom model, but if you're using a generated shape then you should be able to calculate the size of the box.

 > **Note**: If you make the size of the AABB to exactly fit the object within, you may notice that you can see the shadow of the object moving off-frame.
-If this undesirable for your scenario, you should make the AABB large enough to encompass the object's shadow as well.
+If this is undesirable for your scenario, you should make the AABB large enough to encompass the object's shadow as well.

 ![](Step1-9.png#center)